Ashish094562/plant-disease-streamlit/README.md

 Model hosted on Hugging Face Hub

-Application deployed using Huggingface Spaces
+Application deployed using Huggingface Spaces and Streamlit cloud

 📌 Use Cases